xyphro/I3CBlaster/README.md

     print('result: ', data)
 ```

 I captured the SDA and SCL line using my Saleae logic analyzer - in case you are curious about the timing of this solution.
-It includes all above phases, so including SDR and DDR phases: <a href="https://raw.githubusercontent.com/xyphro/I3CBlaster/master/pictures/Example_trace_from_demo_runme_pythonscript.sal" target="_blank">Example_trace_from_demo_runme_pythonscript.sal</a>
+It includes all above phases, so also the newly added DDR phases: <a href="https://raw.githubusercontent.com/xyphro/I3CBlaster/master/pictures/Example_trace_from_demo_runme_pythonscript.sal" target="_blank">Example_trace_from_demo_runme_pythonscript.sal</a>

 # Finally: The good to knows